magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/UnityEngine.XR.MagicLeap.Native.MLConvert.md

 ### Guid ToUnity {#guid-tounity}

-Creates a System.Guid from an MLUUID.
+Creates a System.Guid from an MLUUID

 ```csharp
 public static Guid ToUnity(